DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 * a master’s degree
 * a PhD

-If your course combines 2 subjects (for example, English and History, or Drama and English), at least 50% of the course must be made up of the bursary subject in order for a candidate to be eligible.
+If your course combines 2 subjects (for example, English and history), your course content must be made up of at least 50% of the bursary subject to be eligible.

+If your course combines 2 subjects where bursaries are awarded (for example, biology and chemistry), you'll receive the highest bursary amount available.

 You’ll also need to meet the bursary scheme’s individual terms and conditions.